bennygdev/rewwwind/README.md

     - Use of socket to faciliate communication between admin (as support representative) and customer
     - Typing indicators
     - Ability to save and summarise chat conversation, and view it later (Chat summary by Gemini AI)
+    - Chat History Page (To view previous chat conversations)
+        - Ability to search, paginate and filter chat conversations
         - Ability to compensate vouchers to customers
 - Chat with AI
     - Ability to chat with AI, which will provide product recommendations and store-related inquiries.
 (Using Gemini AI)
 - Newsletter
     - Ability for users to subscribe to newsletter
     - Ability to search and delete users from mailing listing
     - Ability to send out emails to every person in the mailing list, which will create a post in the database
+    - Ability to search, paginate and filter newsletter posts
     - Ability to read and delete posted newsletters
     - Ability to unsubscribe from the link provided in the email